wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-learn-hadoop-use-sample-gallery.md

 <center><a href="https://www.youtube.com/embed/7ePbHot1SN4">https://www.youtube.com/embed/7ePbHot1SN4></a></center>

-The Dashboard can be accessed by browsing to http://<YourHDInsightClusterName>.azurehdinsight.cn/ or from the Azure preview portal.
+The Dashboard can be accessed by browsing to http://<YourHDInsightClusterName>.azurehdinsight.cn/ or from the Azure Management Portal.

 **To run a sample from the Getting Started Gallery**

-1. Sign in to the [Azure preview portal][azure.portal].
+1. Sign in to the [Azure Management Portal][azure.portal].
-2. Click **Browse All** from the left menu, click **HDInsight Clusters**, and then click your cluster name.
+2. Click **Browse** from the left menu, click **HDInsight Clusters**, and then click your cluster name.
 3. Click **Dashboard** from the top menu.
 4. Enter the user name and password for the HTTP user (also called the cluster user).
 6. Click **Getting Started Gallery** at the top of the page.